w3f/Grant-Milestone-Delivery/evaluations/neurozk_2_keeganquigley.md

 # General Notes

-I was able to get through the guide to test the worker node.
+I was able to get through the guide to test the worker node and the inventory and payment pallets.
+Zombienet config works.
+Thanks for the video as well.

 Docker works using `docker build -t cyborg-worker-node:local .` w/ 1 warning: